How to remove diaper blowout stains

 - Thoroughly spray a stain removing substance.
 I use Spray n’ Wash.

-- Soak the clothing material in WARM water.
+- Soak the clothing material in WARM water for at least 15 minutes.
 I like to use the soak setting on my washer so it will spin dry the shirt for me.

 - If the stain has come clean, you can run it through the washer with a normal load.